-These strategies will directly affect the message they deliver and determine if the reader wants to read the resume.
+These letter of intent writing strategies will directly affect the message you deliver and determine if the reader wants to read the resume.
 Make sure the message generates the right impression.

-1. Let your passion, personality, and positive energy shine through your words when writing a letter of intent.
+1. Let your passion, personality, and energy shine through your words when writing a letter of intent.

 4. Check and recheck for accuracy in spelling, punctuation, and sentence structure.

 5. Express your capabilities with confidence, but don’t exaggerate.
-Two part-time jobs at a department store do not constitute “extensive” retail management experience.
+Two part-time jobs at a department store do not constitute ‘extensive’ retail management experience.

 7. Show the employer that you’ve done your homework and have a genuine understanding of the organization’s needs, mission statement, and business philosophy.